Doggie Dash Portland

 • We will have small utility trucks ready to pick up people and/or dogs who need a lift on the course to the finish line.
 If your dog starts limping or looks like they are overheating, please stop and inform a volunteer.

-Event Rules for Dogs
+Event Rules for Animals

 • Participating dogs must be currently licensed with proof of Parvo and Rabies vaccinations.
 You do not need to bring proof with you; if an incident occurs, you must be able to produce proof in a reasonable amount of time.